ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 minutes.
 What is the availability of service ?**

 Ans.
-Sure, here is the text with "inst 21" applied:

 To calculate the availability of a cloud service, we use the formula:

 $\text{Availability} = \frac{\text{Uptime}}{\text{Total Time}} \times 100\%$